- F-1 Students

 Definition of Full time Enrollment:

-Graduate Students- graduate students are required to enroll in a minimum of 8 units per semester.
+Graduate Students and Post-Baccalaureate- graduate students are required to enroll in a minimum of 8 units per semester.

 One class is typically 3 or 4 units each.

-Immigration regulations allow for one online class per semester towards your minimum requirement.
+Immigration regulations allow for one class online or up to 3 units online per semester towards your minimum requirement.
 You could take additional online courses beyond your minimum enrollment as well, if you like.

 If you are in your final semester and you will be less than full time, your last class can NOT be online.

-Students must have on-ground presence throughout the academic term.
-The traditional format for courses is fully on-ground and meets the F-1 on-ground presence requirements.
-Hybrid courses which consist of at least 51% in person components meet the F-1 on-ground presence requirements.
+Students must have in-person presence throughout the academic term.
+The traditional format for courses is fully in-person and meets the F-1 in-person presence requirements.
+Hybrid courses which consist of at least 51% in person components meet the F-1 in-person presence requirements.